blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Plebians.md

-Plebians or Plebs were the general body of free Roman citizens who were not [[patricians]], as determined by the census (which termed them capite censei), or simply put, "commoners".
+Plebians or Plebs were the general body of free Roman citizens who were not [[patricians]], as determined by the census (which termed them [[capite censi]]), or simply put, "commoners".